 Why are trying to accomplish with developing this PKM OR how are we trying to improve our personal knowledge management toolchain?

-We want or need better information ... to make better investments, not just money but of our time ... to find better employment or business opportunities ... to be better stewards of our time, our lives, our energy/ambitions ... to better align our time, resources, energies with our Creator's purpose or will for our lives.
+Not knowledge for knowledge's sake -- we want or need better information for continuous self-improvement... to improve our investing and better investments, not just money but of our time ... to improve how we spend our time making progress with better business opportunities or better employment ... to improve our stewardship of our time, everything in our lives, our attention, energy, ambitions ... to improve how we align our time, resources, energies with our Creator's purpose or will for our lives.

 Thus far, the actions that we have take toward the bigger objective might be summarized by the following: